-The Company for the three months ended August 31, 2023 had a net loss of \$1,157,776 (cumulative deficit of \$(27,683,460)) and used cash flow in operating activities of \$696,019.
-At year end May 31, 2023, the Company, has a working capital deficit of \$3,594,321.
+The Company for the six months ended November 30, 2023 had a net loss of \$817,929 (cumulative deficit of \$(27,343,613) and used cash flow in operating activities of \$1,099,008.
+At November 30, 2023, the Company, has a working capital deficit of \$1,405,522 (May 31, 2023 - \$3,594,321).
 The Company will be required to raise significant financing to fund both ongoing operating activities and the capital required to develop its existing mining properties.
 The Company will have to raise significant additional funds to advance its exploration and development activities and, while it has been successful in doing so in the past, there can be no assurance that it will be able to do so in the future.
 Further, the Company's continued existence is dependent upon the preservation of its interest in the underlying mineral properties, the discovery of economically recoverable mineral reserves and the achievement of profitable operations.